Easy Spicy Italian Sausage and Peppers Pasta Bake

 - Chili flakes

-- Preheat oven to 350°F. Cook pasta in a large pot of salted boiling water, until al dente.
+- Preheat oven to 350°F. Cook pasta in a large pot of salted boiling water, until tender.
 Then drain and set aside.

 - Heat an oven-proof large skillet over medium-high heat.
 Add olive oil, cook sausage for 5 minutes,then add the peppers onions and garlic and cook another 5 minutes.

 - Stir in the marinara sauce and spices.
-Simmer for a few minutes then remove from heat.
+Simmer for a few minutes stirring and scraping up any brown bites from bottom of pan.

-- Toss cooked pasta with sauce.
-Stir in ½ the bocconcini then top with the rest.
+- Stir in cooked pasta and allow to everything to heat up.
+Stir in ½ the bocconcini or shredded mozzarella then top with the remaining cheese.

-- Bake just until cheese is melted and edges start to brown.
-Feel free to broil for a few minutes for crispy edges and golden cheese
+- Transfer hot pan into the oven and bake just until cheese is melted and edges start to brown.
+(Approx 10 min) Feel free to broil for a few minutes for crispy edges and golden cheese.
+Remove from oven and serve hot with more cheese and chopped fresh herbs.

 - If you prefer to bake pasta in a casserole dish just transfer the pasta and sauce over to a greased baking dish after you have tossed it with the cheese.
 Top with the remaining cheese and bake as suggested in the recipe.